JuanitaOramas/CNYT-Exercise4/README.md

 ##  Discusion

-4.5.2 Tenieno en cuenta que el producto tensor es asociativo , se puede inferir que cada uno de los vectores V representara un sistema  de varios productos tensores entre si , por lo cual siguiendo el postulado , se toma el conjunto de complejos y se busca su probabilidad en un punto especifico dado:
+4.5.2 Taking into account that the tensor product is associative , it can be inferred that each one of the vectors V will represent a system of several tensor products among themselves , for which following the postulate , the set of complexes is taken and its probability is sought in a given specific point:

-siendo m = n =4 con complejos Co,o=...=C3.3=1+i , buscamos la particula en el punto X1:
+being m = n =4 with complexes Co,o=...=C3.3=1+i , we look for the particle at point X1:

-4.5.3 Luego verificamos cual es la probabilidad de enconttrar una particula de posicion x1 y otra particula en una posicion y1 :
+4.5.3 Then we check what is the probability of finding a particle of position x1 and another particle in a position y1 :

-En terminos probabillisticos , esta cantidad es suficientemente grande con un valor del 62.5% de que esten ambas particulas en estas dos posiciones.
+In probabilistic terms, this quantity is large enough with a value of 62.5% that both particles are in these two positions.

 ## Authors